Indezine Logo

 Figure 2: Triangle shape is placed behind all other shapes

 3. Select the shape you want to change the order for (we selected the triangle shape).
-Then carefully right-click the shape to bring up the contextual menu shown in Figure 3 (or access the same option from the Home tab of the Ribbon as shown in Figure 1 above).
-From either of the menus, choose the Arrange | Bring to Front option (see Figure 3).
+Then, carefully right-click the shape to bring up the contextual menu, as shown in Figure 3, below, or access the same option from the Home tab of the Ribbon, as shown in Figure 1, previously on this page.
+From either of the menus, choose the Arrange | Bring to Front option, as shown in Figure 3.

 4. Bring to Front places the selected object right above all other shapes